-In addition, as cash interest begins to accrue on the CC V notes in December 2003 and as the principal amounts owing under our various debt obligations become due, sustaining our liquidity will become more difficult over time.
-It is unclear whether we will have access to sufficient capital to satisfy our debt service obligations which are scheduled to come due in future years.
+In addition, as the principal amounts owing under our various debt obligations become due, sustaining our liquidity will become more difficult over time.
+It is unclear whether we will have access to sufficient capital to satisfy our principal repayment obligations, which are scheduled to come due in 2008.
 Cash flows from operating activities and other existing sources of funds may not be sufficient, on their own, to permit us to satisfy these obligations.

-If our business does not generate sufficient cash flow from operations, and sufficient future distributions are not available to us from borrowings under our subsidiary's credit facilities or from other sources of financing, we may not be able to repay our debt, grow our business, respond to competitive challenges, or to fund our other liquidity and capital needs.
+If our business does not generate sufficient cash flows from operating activities, and sufficient future distributions are not available to us from other sources of financing, we may not be able to repay our debt, grow our business, respond to competitive challenges, or to fund our other liquidity and capital needs.
 As a means of enhancing our liquidity, we are currently attempting to cut costs, reduce capital expenditures and exploring sales of assets.